hexahigh/dht-dce/README.md

 Or, you can download the latest release [here.](https://github.com/hexahigh/dht-to-dce/releases/latest)

 ## Usage
+The program will do most of the work for you but you will need to manually fix the server names, server ids and channel categories.
 <pre>
   -channel string
         Comma separated list of one or more channel id